wbvguo/bsbit/docs/getting-started/quickstart.md

 ## Prepare BAM file

-Before calling, prepare a coordinate-sorted, duplicate-marked, and indexed BAM:
+Before calling, coordinate-sort the BAM, apply the duplicate policy selected for the library, and create the BAM index.
+For paired-end data using coordinate-based duplicate marking:

 ```bash
 samtools sort -n -o sample.qname.bam sample.bam